 In connection with our initial public offering, our board of directors adopted the Restoration Hardware 2012 Equity Replacement Plan, which we refer to as the "Replacement Plan."
-A portion of the shares issued under the Replacement Plan are subject to resale restrictions whereby the holder may not sell the shares for a period of 20 years after our initial public offering, except as follows: (i) with respect to 818,209 of these shares, such resale restrictions will lapse over time in accordance with the dates set forth in the award agreement, and (ii) with respect to 1,523,041 of these shares, such resale restrictions will lapse on the date after our initial public offering on which the tenday average trading price of our common stock reaches a price per share of \$46.50 for at least ten consecutive trading days.
+A portion of the shares issued under the Replacement Plan are subject to resale restrictions whereby the holder may not sell the shares for a period of 20 years after our initial public offering, except as follows: (i) with respect to 818,209 of these shares, such resale restrictions lapse over time in accordance with the dates set forth in the award agreement, with 350,317 of such shares remaining subject to restrictions, and (ii) with respect to 1,523,041 of these shares, such resale restrictions have fully lapsed.
+In addition, 1,844,128 of the shares issued under the Replacement Plan were restricted shares issued to Mr. Alberini and Mr. Friedman, all of which have vested and are no longer subject to restrictions.